mberto10/web_research_agent/README.md

 - Phases: Scope → Fill → Research → Finalize → Write → QC
 - Strategy selection and execution are fully declarative via YAML plus a dynamic strategy index.
-- LLM use is scoped and schema-validated (tool calls and JSON), with heuristic fallbacks.
+- LLM use is scoped and schema-validated (tool calls and JSON).
+LLM classification is required for all workflows.

 ## Data Model